 It’s an honour to play a music teacher in 4 O’Clock Club.
-It’s a show that focusses heavily on the musical element so it felt like a huge responsibility but an opportunity I was really grateful for.
+It’s a show that focuses heavily on the musical element so it felt like a huge responsibility but an opportunity I was really grateful for.
 They’re huge shoes to fill because Jason Callendar, the actor who played the previous music teacher, Dexter Harris, is fantastic, and I really respect and admire his work in the previous seasons.
-It felt like there was a huge weight on my shoulders to take that on but yeah I’m really lucky they chose me for the part.
+It felt like there was a huge weight on my shoulders to take that on but yeah, I’m really lucky they chose me for the part.

 How would you describe your character, Danny Boyd?

-So, Danny is a very likeable young man, he has just come out of university doing a teachers degree.
+Danny is a very likeable young man, he has just come out of university doing a teachers degree.
 He’s bright-eyed and bushy tailed, he wants to do well and wants everyone to like him.
 He’s got his head screwed on and is just a genuinely nice bloke.
 That’s what really attracted me to the role – his innocence and likability.
-Amongst the chaos at Elmsmere Manor he remains a really sweet guy who’s just trying to do his best at keeping everything together.
+Amongst the chaos at Elmsmere Manor, he remains a really sweet guy who’s just trying to do his best at keeping everything together.

 Were you required to learn any musical instruments for the role?

-Thankfully no!
+Thankfully, no!
 I made it very clear that I couldn’t play any instruments when I went in for my initial audition.
 The only musical requirement was being able to rap, because it’s such a massive part of the show.
-They said, ‘can you rap, Nathan?’ and I said, ‘well I am the UK’s answer to Eminem,’ after a chuckle they said ‘no but seriously… we can’t just take your word for it, haha, we need to actually hear you’.
-I went in and did a soundcheck with Mikis, who is our very talented composer, he recorded me rapping along to an instrumental from one of the previous seasons.
+They said, ‘can you rap, Nathan?’ and I said, ‘well, I am the UK’s answer to Eminem,’ after a chuckle they said ‘no, but seriously… we can’t just take your word for it, haha, we need to actually hear you’.
+I went in and did a soundcheck with Mikis, who is our very talented composer, and he recorded me rapping along to an instrumental from one of the previous seasons.
 Thankfully they liked what I did… maybe not the UK’s Eminem but decent enough for the part!

-We film in Manchester, which is really nice, I love Manchester, I’ve worked there before on a show called East Is East which was on at Trafalgar Studios in London’s West End.
-After our run at Trafalgar we went on a short tour, to Birmingham, Richmond and finally Manchester – I fell in love with it even though we were only there for a week.
+We film in Manchester, which is really nice.
+I love Manchester, I’ve worked there before on a show called East is East which was on at Trafalgar Studios in London’s West End.
+After our run at Trafalgar, we went on a short tour, to Birmingham, Richmond and finally Manchester – I fell in love with it even though we were only there for a week.
 When I found out I got the part in this, and they said we film the show in Manchester, I was very excited.
 I really love the vibe there.

 If you come to set you’ll probably see me wandering around searching for food, mucking about having a laugh with Genesis, Dan Wright (Mr Nunn) and Simon Lowe (Mr Bell) or trying to find the next person to prank.
 If there’s a long wait in between scenes, it can get kind of boring, so you have to keep yourself entertained!
 I do go over my lines, I must say, it’s not all fun and games, just mucking about doing nothing!
-So I’m either pacing up and down learning my lines, going over the scenes or getting up to mischief of some sort!
+So, I’m either pacing up and down learning my lines, going over the scenes or getting up to mischief of some sort!

 What was it like on the set of Harry Potter?

-Ah I loved working on Harry Potter, I was fourteen when I did my first Harry Potter audition for The Order of the Phoenix, I suppose it was just a huge learning curve for me.
+Ah, I loved working on Harry Potter!
+I was fourteen when I did my first Harry Potter audition for The Order of the Phoenix, I suppose it was just a huge learning curve for me.
 I started to really become interested in acting when I was eleven or twelve years old, possibly even younger.
-At fourteen it was really inspiring for me to be on set with the likes of Maggie Smith and the late Alan Rickman, and also learning set etiquette, paying attention and it really grounded me I suppose.
+At fourteen, it was really inspiring for me to be on set with the likes of Maggie Smith and the late Alan Rickman, and also learning set etiquette, paying attention and it really grounded me, I suppose.
 It was huge fun, you’re there with your mates, and you’re at Hogwarts, which is mind-blowing.
 Watching and observing some of the country’s best actors on set, it kind of pushed me to want it more and I knew that it would take a lot of dedication and hard work.